Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 The default, unencrypted store is a simple file storage store with its root in `dir.contentstore=${dir.root}/contentstore`.
 A date-time file structure is used, which makes the store easy to backup and browse.
-Most commonly, the `dir.contentstore` points to a shared file system when Alfresco Content Services is deployed in a cluster.
+Most commonly, the `dir.contentstore` points to a shared file system when Content Services is deployed in a cluster.
 This is fully supported.
 Any regular file system backup procedure will work without the danger of corruption or loss of data.
 As a good practice, you should take the database backup before you take the file system backup.